Franc1sco/Franug-Weapon_Paints/README.md

 # NEW NOTICE!
-New private version 4.X
+New private version 5.X

 The new private version have:

+-Weapon pains attached to his corresponding weapon.

 -Multilanguage support for all the paints.